 By Steven Hefferon, PTA, CMT

-Inside the spine are 23 discs which serve as shock absorbers between the vertebrae in our backbone.
-These discs have two basic parts: an inner gel-like center called the nucleus pulposus which serves as a cushion to support your body weight and a tougher exterior ring called the annulus fibrosus whose main job is to keep the center intact.
+Inside the spine are 23 discs which serve as shock absorbers between the vertebrae in the spine.
+These discs have two basic parts: an inner gel-like center called the nucleus pulposus which serves as a cushion to support your body weight and a tougher, exterior ring called the annulus fibrosus which keeps the center intact.

 These discs are more water than anything else.
 Throughout the day our bodies are pulled downward by gravity.
 This pressure squeezes fluid out of the disc and into surrounding soft tissue.
-As fluid leaves the disc the compression causes the disc to shrink in height by as much as 20%.
+As fluid is forced out, this compression causes the discs to shrink in height by as much as 20%.

 It’s not the compression of the spinal disc itself that causes pain.
 Instead, as discs shrink, less distance is maintained between the vertebrae.
-With less cushioning the vertebrae are more likely to pinch nerve roots as they exit the spinal canal.
-Worse yet, muscle imbalances in our body can create unequal pressure on one side leading to a bulging or herniated disc.
+With less cushioning the vertebrae leaves less space for nerve roots to exit the spinal canal.
+When these get pinched, nerve pain results.
+Worse, muscle imbalances in our body can create unequal pressure on one side of the spine leading to a bulging or herniated disc.

 Think of a balloon.
-If you blow up a balloon then squeeze one side of it, the air pushes out the other side of the balloon.
+If you blow up a balloon then squeeze one side of it, the air forced away from the pressure pushes out the other side of the balloon.
 This is similar to a bulging disc.
 Squeeze hard enough and the air will rupture the balloon.
 There’s your herniated disc.
 When the disc loses its integrity, material from the disc itself can pressure nerves in the spine leading to severe back pain and sciatica.

-Ask many doctors about spinal decompression and one of two types of invasive surgery immediately comes to mind.
-One called microdisectomy removes spinal nerve pressure by cutting away the part of a herniated disc nucleus pressing against a nerve.
+Ask many doctors about spinal decompression and two types of invasive surgery immediately come to mind.
+One, called microdiscectomy, removes spinal nerve pressure by cutting away the part of a herniated disc’s nucleus which is pressing against a nerve.
 The other surgical procedure, called laminectomy, actually cuts away part of the bone itself to relieve pressure from pinched nerves.

 I often compare the surgical approach to back pain with a car that’s out of alignment.
 Since the tires receive uneven pressure they wear out faster on the side receiving more pressure.
 Left uncorrected you may eventually face a catastrophic blowout.
 Surgery is like replacing the worn tire (symptom) without fixing the alignment (cause).
 If you don’t correct the underlying cause the problem will return.